Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-1/Create-a-user-lab/Create-a-user.md

 ![rootuser](https://user-images.githubusercontent.com/109482212/179656946-84968f6c-2565-4bad-b7e5-08ba7927ccc7.jpg)

-Notice how the user changes to "root".
+Notice how the user changes from "ubuntu" to "root".

 Let's take a closer look 👀 at this command:

 👉🏾 sudo - means superuser do

 👉🏾 su - means switch user